mtceballos/SIRENAdoc/SIRENAfunctions.rst

         Energy (in eV) which straddle the :cpp:member:`maxDER` in the higher limit

+.. cpp:function:: int find_prclofwm(double maxDER, gsl_vector *maxDERs, ReconstructInitSIRENA *reconstruct_init, gsl_vector **PRCLOFWMFound, double *Ealpha, double *Ebeta)

+    Located in file: *tasksSIRENA.cpp*

+    When :option:`EnergyMethod` = **OPTFILT** and :option:`OFNoise` = **WEIGHTM** this function selects the proper precalculated values (**OFWx**) from the calibration library by comparing the maximum value of the pulse derivative (:cpp:member:`maxDER`) to the list of maximums in the library (:cpp:member:`maxDERs`) for the :option:`OFLib` =yes.

+    It finds the two embracing :cpp:member:`maxDERs` in the calibration library

+        - If :cpp:member:`maxDER` is lower than the lowest :cpp:member:`maxDERs` in the library :math:`\Rightarrow` The data with the lowest :cpp:member:`maxDERs` (first row) in the library are chosen

+        - If :cpp:member:`maxDER` is higher than the highest :cpp:member:`maxDERs` in the library :math:`\Rightarrow` The data of the penultimate row in the library are chosen

+    **Members/Variables**

+    .. cpp:member:: double maxDER

+        Max value of the derivative of the (filtered) pulse whose optimal filter is being sought

+    .. cpp:member:: gsl_vector* maxDERs

+        GSL vector with the maximum values of the derivatives of the templates in the library to be compared with the pulse being analysed

+    .. cpp:member:: ReconstructInitSIRENA* reconstruct_init

+        Member of *ReconstructInitSIRENA* structure to initialize the reconstruction parameters (pointer and values).
+In particular, this function uses the info in the library (*PRCLOFWM*)

+    .. cpp:member:: gsl_vector** PRCLOFWMFound

+        GSL vector with some precalculated selected

+    .. cpp:member:: double* Ealpha

+        Energy (in eV) which straddle the :cpp:member:`maxDER` in the lower limit

+    .. cpp:member:: double* Ebeta

+        Energy (in eV) which straddle the :cpp:member:`maxDER` in the higher limit

 .. cpp:function:: int find_prclwn(double maxDER, gsl_vector *maxDERs, ReconstructInitSIRENA *reconstruct_init, gsl_vector **PRCLWNFound, gsl_vector **PabFound, double *Ealpha, double *Ebeta)

     Located in file: *tasksSIRENA.cpp*